jeremyxianx/jeremyxianx.github.io/_news/announcement_6.md

 related_posts: false
 ---

-A paper is accepted at ICLR 2024.
+Our paper titled ['Demystifying Poisoning Backdoor Attacks from a Statistical Perspective'](https://openreview.net/pdf?id=BPHcEpGvF8) has been accepted at ICLR 2024.
+In this paper, we developed a fundamental understanding of **backdoor attacks for generative models**, including both **diffusion models** and **large language models**.